Faster, higher, stronger: luxury pricing goes for gold

 "There is limited supply of these products," said Citigroup luxury analyst Thomas Chauvet of prestige and vintage cognacs and champagnes, which come from just a small region of France.
 "This is a fantastic opportunity to increase prices."

 Analysts say prices in the luxury industry have surged from 2001 to 2011 and will keep rising faster than broader prices.
-Thomas Mesmin at Cheuvreux estimates that prices for fashion and leather goods rose 62 percent in that period, while watches and jewelry have risen 78 percent.
-Euro zone inflation has totaled just 26 percent over the 11 years.
+Thomas Mesmin at Cheuvreux estimates that prices for fashion and leather goods rose 62 percent in that period, while watches and jewellery have risen 78 percent.
+Euro zone inflation has totalled just 26 percent over the 11 years.

 Much of the rise in luxury prices occurred before the 2008 crisis, but prices have been rising again since the second half of 2010.
 In 2011 Cheuvreux estimates that luxury prices rose 7 percent across the board.

-Prices for champagne, leather goods, jewelry and the like have been particularly buoyant for the past two years.
+Prices for champagne, leather goods, jewellery and the like have been particularly buoyant for the past two years.

 A Hermes Cape Cod watch that sold for 1,300 euros in 2009 now sells for 2,200.
 A bottle of Moët & Chandon Imperial Rosé that sold for $60 in 2010 in the United States now fetches $75.99.